BOARD OF DIRECTORS

 Glenys has served as a Consultant to such organizations as the World Bank, RAND Corporation, and Canada’s Privy Council Office Intelligence Secretariat.
-She was formerly Scholar in Residence at the Canadian Institute of International Affairs, Director of The Titan Group for Public Policy Analysis, and Vice President, Ipsos Reid Public Affairs.
+She was formerly Scholar in Residence at the Canadian Institute of International Affairs, Director of The Titan Group for Public Policy Analysis, and Vice President, Ipsos Public Affairs.
 She holds a PhD and MPhil in public policy analysis, an MA and BA in international relations, and a BA in mathematics. more

 GUY CHARLTON, PhD, JD, VICE PRESIDENT